shlomif/how-to-share-code-online/README.md

 ### Short, Self Contained, Correct, Example

 First of all, your code should exhibit the problem you are having and should be a <b>self-contained</b>, and a <b>reproducing</b> example.
-More guidelines cab be found in [“The Short, Self Contained, Correct, Example”](http://sscce.org/) page and in [Stack Overflow’s “Minimal, Reproducible, Example” page](https://stackoverflow.com/help/minimal-reproducible-example) (whose text is under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/)).
+More guidelines can be found in [“The Short, Self Contained, Correct, Example”](http://sscce.org/) page and in [Stack Overflow’s “Minimal, Reproducible, Example” page](https://stackoverflow.com/help/minimal-reproducible-example) (whose text is under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/)).

 #### Reducing the code